Meet the Alice Academy Activists

 Raevynna El Messaoudi

-Raevynna El Messaoudi is a neurodivergent, biracial transwoman from South Africa.
-Professionally, she works in the areas of Digital and Business Transformation as well as Diversity & Inclusion.
-She is a senior ambassador for The Shona Project, a former Board Member for Transgender Europe (TGEU), and a facilitator for Trans Limerick Community.
+Raevynna is a neurodivergent, biracial Trans woman from South Africa.
+Now based in Limerick, she is a senior ambassador for the Shona Project, a former Board Member for Transgender Europe (TGEU), and a facilitator for Trans Limerick Community.

 Sam Galvin

-Sam Galvin is a student at the Cork Centre for Architectural Education, and the 2022/23 Fundraising Officer for UCC Students’ Union.
-Sam is a union member and advocates for employment rights, particularly working conditions, security and pay for young people and those on the minimum and new living wage.
+When he applied to the Alice Academy, Sam was a student at the Cork Centre for Architectural Education.
+A union member, he advocates for employment rights, particularly better working conditions, security and pay for young people and those on the minimum and living wage.

 Sara Hurley